 - Fatigue (from too few low red blood cells)

 These side effects are usually short-term and go away after treatment is finished.
 There are often ways to lessen these side effects.
 For example, drugs can be given to help prevent or reduce nausea and vomiting.

 Some chemotherapy drugs may have other specific side effects that require monitoring.
 For example, doxorubicin (one of the most common chemo drugs used in thyroid cancer) can affect heart function.
 Therefore a patient taking doxorubicin will get regular heart function tests like echocardiograms.

-For more information about chemotherapy, see the American Cancer Society document, Understanding Chemotherapy: A Guide for Patients and Families.
+For more information about chemotherapy, see the “Chemotherapy” section on our website, or our document Understanding Chemotherapy: A Guide for Patients and Families.

 Last Medical Review: 02/24/2014